shopware/shopware/src/Docs/_new/1-getting-started/35-indepth-guide-bundle/020-setup.md

 </dl>

 All of those values being used in the example are mostly used by composer.
-Yet, there are plenty more values, that are required by the Shopware platform, so let's have a look at them as well.
+Yet, there are plenty more values, that are required by Shopware 6, so let's have a look at them as well.

 #### type